-Besides your tour package price, a Sustainable Development Fee (SDF) of USD 200 per night per person will be payable to the government of Bhutan.
-This SDF contributes to social welfare programs, conservation of the environment, and the improvement of infrastructure and facilities for tourists in Bhutan.
-Visitors from India are exempted from the USD tariff but will have to pay SDF of Nu.
-1200 per night per person.
+Apart from a onetime visa fee of USD 40 per person, every tourist visiting must pay a Sustainable Development Fee (SDF) of USD 200 per night (which may be revised from time to time).
+The SDF contributes to social welfare programs, conservation of the environment, and the improvement of infrastructure and facilities for tourists in Bhutan.
+Visitors from India are exempted from the USD tariff but have to pay an SDF of INR 1200 per night.

 Paro International Airport (PBH) is the only international airport in Bhutan and only there are only two airlines that can fly you in; Druk Air and Bhutan Airlines.
 You may book your own flights online at https://www.drukair.com.bt/ or http://www.bhutanairlines.bt/ OR we can arrange to book your flights (at cost price) and add it on to your tour price; airfare is not included in your tour price.